 author and analyst

 Oleh is another humble PhD in history and works as a researcher in the Taras Shevchenko National Museum.
-Oleh can easily lecture on any historical subject matter taking place in any time period, making you feel as though he had lived through the events himself and saw them with his own eyes.
+Oleh can easily lecture on any historical subject, in any time period, making you feel as though he had lived through the events himself.

 Ardis Chrystal, Stefko Bandera, Hanna Melnychenko, Hanna Rak, Maria Dubrova, Vitaly Zhuhay, Daiva Gridziuškaitė, Clarisse Brossard, Indrek Peterson, Kaldygul Kudaibergenova, Stepan Makowiecki, Ieva Lesinska-Geibere, Yevgeniy Yeromin